HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

  - How do they look like?
  - How can you interpret them?
  - Share results and discuss as a group

-## The importance of visual representation

 * Humanities, Arts and Social Sciences (HASS) research produces and work with data
 * These can take many forms (i.e. discussion outcomes)
 * HASS research involves **enrichment** of data where layers of interpretation are added to original content: the value of annotations.
 * Need to identify original (primary) and secondary data i.e. text anotation on work or corpora.

+## The importance of visual representation
+* Visual representation is the key activity of data visualisation
 * Visuals help researcher to communicate results and/or research journey.
 * Comprenhension of results and rationale by broader public.
 From knowledge to comprenhension.

 ## Informing Vs communicating: From perception to comprenhension
+* Perception, interpretation, comprenhension
 ## The design process
    - Principle of proportional ink
    - Overlapping points
    - Legends and labels
    - Context and annotations
  ## Visual encoding: marks and attributes
+ * Marks represent items of data (lines, points, shapes) *not* their value
+ * Attributes visual variations of marks (colour, size, position) that describe the *value* associated with a particular marker.
  ## The grammar of graphics

  # 2. Data types and a directory of visualisations